UPDATE: Pedestrian hit by train in Maple Ridge - Maple Ridge News

 A pedestrian has been hit by a train near Port Haney Station in Maple Ridge.

-Emergency responders were called at approximately 8:45 a.m. on Wednesday, when it was still dark and raining outside, to an incident in the 22100-block of River Road, reported by CP Rail.
+Emergency responders were called at approximately 8:45 a.m. on Wednesday, when it was still dark and raining, to an incident in the 22100-block of River Road, reported by CP Rail.

 A CP train was stopped at Port Haney Station.
 An ambulance attended, but left by 9:15 a.m.
-River Rd. was temporarily closed, but has since reopened.
+River Road was temporarily closed, but has since reopened.

 • More details as they become available.